kyberdrb/Linux_tutorials/ARCH_installed_packages_user.md

             [mkv] EOF reached
             [cplayer] EOF code: 5

+* minitube - my favorite player for playing videos in 1440p/2K/4K with lower GPU power consumption than hardware accelerated MPV `mpv --hwdec=auto` and with hardware acceleration just like VNC.
+    - it combines the advantages of MPV and VNC for smooth Youtube playback: seeking function from MPV and hardware acceleration from VNC

 * chromium / (https://aur.archlinux.org/packages/ungoogled-chromium/)[ungoogled-chromium]: see (https://github.com/Eloston/ungoogled-chromium#enhancing-features)[ungoogled-chromium GitHub]
     - Maybe in the future I will try out [Chromium-VAAPI](https://aur.archlinux.org/packages/chromium-vaapi/) and see if it makes any difference when playing videos, e. g. lower CPU usage, hardware acceleration of videos through GPU, smoother - no stutter and tear-free - video playback.